sebrast/academic-kickstart/content/publication/PRV/index.md

 publication:
 publication_short:

 abstract: We identify innovations to trend inflation (rather than to inflation) using a standard trend-cycle model to investigate their aggregate and distributional effects.
-These innovations generate a persistent and sizable contraction in economic activity and are regressive.
-They harm poor households through the income and expenditure channels and benefit them through the asset holdings channel, and less so through the revaluation channel.
-We uncover a new operative channel for regressive trend inflation, the liability channel, which is claimed to be very relevant: rich households raise their liabilities in order to smooth their consumption and reduce their real debt burden in the long run.
-Finally, we use an IV approach to extract trend inflation shocks driven by: (i) oil supply news; (ii) monetary policy; and (iii) tax changes.
-Irrespective of the source, trend inflation shocks turn out to be regressive.

 # Summary.
 An optional shortened abstract.